 Publisher's word & more about the Story

 Alice M Bowman, who preferred to be known as Bowie, married my father some years after they had both returned from the Second World War.
 They left Australia to live in South Africa, which was my father's birthplace and to where he had always longed to return.
 Bowie continued her nursing in South Africa before and after my father died in 1977 and ten years later made a nostalgic trip home to Australia.
-It was her intention to eventually return permanently to this "wide brown land" but, sadly, lack of finance and declining health in the next decade prevented Bowie's return and she died in South Africa in January, 2000.
-Many nurses (army and civilian), who have worked with Bowie or did their training with her, have contacted me since reading her story and spoken highly and lovingly of her.
+It was her intention to eventually return permanently to her beloved country but, sadly, lack of finance and declining health in the next decade prevented Bowie's return and she died in South Africa in January 2000.
+Many nurses, who have worked with Bowie or did their training with her, have contacted me since reading her story and spoken highly and lovingly of her, among them her prisoner internee colleagues.
 She has left a wealth of friends in Australia and South Africa.

 Birth of a Book

-The Author with the Publisher's family
+With the Publisher's family in Sydney

 The Rabaul Nurses of the Second World War